 Considering it is estimated that 50 percent of Florida drivers have the minimum required insurance and minimum PIP, it is likely you will need to file a personal injury lawsuit for your car accident—as long as you have suffered a serious injury.

 Need a Personal Injury Protection Attorney with a PIP Claim or Lawsuit?
 Call Us Now!

-The Jacksonville injury lawyers at Hardesty, Tyde, Green & Ashton understand the complexity of PIP insurance.
+The Jacksonville injury lawyers at Hardesty, Tyde, Green, Ashton & Clifton understand the complexity of PIP insurance.
 We can help you not only file your claim for PIP insurance but also file any applicable personal injury lawsuits thereafter to ensure you do not pay for injuries that were not your fault.

 Call us today to schedule a no-obligation consultation with one of our skilled PIP attorneys and Personal Injury Protection Attorneys.
 We offer free consultations and you do not pay us a fee unless we win your claim.